 3 Requirements for Choosing the Best Homeschool Curriculum

-If you haven’t yet watched my video on why independent learning is the ONLY way to go in your homeschool, I encourage you to do that now.
-It’s totally free and I think you’ll learn a ton of valuable information.
+If you haven’t yet read my post on independent learning, I encourage you to do that now.
+It is the ONLY way to go in your homeschool.
+I think you’ll learn a ton of valuable information.
 If you are already on board with independent learning as the foundation of your homeschool, GREAT!
 This is the key to helping your kids want to learn so much they just can’t stop.

 So when looking for a curriculum, I first search for curriculum that will support my children as they strive to learn without relying on me as a crutch.
-(I’ve given many examples in the video, but overall it’s quite easy to spot just how parent-intensive a curriculum is!)
+(I give many examples in my Independent Learning Masterclass video, but overall it’s quite easy to spot just how parent-intensive a curriculum is!)

 Interesting (or interest-driven)